Youth Criminal Justice Act: Sentencing options

 Section 42(2)(o) of the Act establishes the length of time to be served in custody or in community supervision for cases of attempted murder, manslaughter, aggravated sexual assault.
-The total serving time for these periods cannot exceed 3 years since life imprisonment is imposed on adults responsible for these offences.
+The total serving time for these periods cannot exceed 3 years since life imprisonment can be imposed on adults responsible for these offences.
 Under the Act, murder is the only offence that must result in a custody and supervision order.
 The maximum serving time is 10 years for first-degree murder and 7 years for second-degree murder.

 Section 42(2) (o) also asserts the ability of the court to decide the duration of conditional supervision.
 Thus the supervision period does not have to be half the period of custody.
 This condition provides more liberty for the courts to respond with an appropriate sentence to serious offences.
 If a young person violates a condition during the supervision period, the provincial director may place the offender back into custody.

 For other statutory considerations, the supervision part of the order includes mandatory and discretionary conditions (s.
 105).
 Also, the amount of time served in custody by a young person can be extended via AG or provincial director's request to the YJC.
 However, the added duration of custody may not surpass the remainder of the youth sentence (s.
 104).